coq/ceps/text/052-platform-release-cycle.md

 We aim at a release process for Coq and the Coq platform which makes it easier for users to provide feedback and for developers to deliver fixes.

-In a nutshell the Coq "beta period" is replaced by a Coq platform "beta period".
+In a nutshell the *Coq "beta period"* is replaced by a **Coq platform "beta period"**.
 Coq devs tag an almost final version on top of which the Coq platform core is built.
-Coq point release are then used to *quickly* deliver fixes to the platform.
+Coq point release are then used to quickly deliver fixes to the platform.

 # Motivation